slub/labe/notes/2021_09_system_design.md

 This file should be servable per HTTP for catalog frontend or other systems.
 May contain more information about the cited and citing entities (e.g. title, authors, year, ...) to minimize additional requests.
+In fact: we want *only one* request to get information about all linkage (inbound, outbound) - this may be a few or a few thousand records.
+Opportinities for caching.